 The Resolution of 13th August 1948

-Part I dealt with a ceasefire, Part II dealt with a truce agreement.
-Part III stated that, after the acceptance of the truce agreement, the two countries would enter into consultation with the Commission for settling the future of the state in accordance with the will of the people.
+Its Part I dealt with a ceasefire, Part II dealt with a truce agreement whereas the Part III stated that, after the acceptance of the truce agreement, the two countries would enter into consultation with the Commission for settling the future of the state in accordance with the will of the people.

 The main objective of this resolution was a ceasefire and truce agreement.
-For the third part, i.e. plebiscite resolution clearly said that further negotiations will take place.
+For the third part, i.e. plebiscite resolution clearly said that further negotiations would take place.